Carlos Slim Center for Health Research

 Carlos Slim Center logo

-Launched in partnership with , the center brings together researchers from the ӳý, the Carlos Slim Health Institute, other research institutions in Mexico, and elsewhere with a shared commitment to transform human health.
+Launched in partnership with the Carlos Slim Foundation, the center spanned researchers from the ӳý, the Carlos Slim Health Institute, other research institutions in Mexico, and elsewhere.

-The Carlos Slim Center for Health Research has been working to bring the revolution in biomedicine to bear on public health in Latin America through the Slim Initiative in Genomic Medicine for the Americas (SIGMA)—a powerful research program created by an unprecedented partnership between the Carlos Slim Foundation and the ӳý.
+The Carlos Slim Center for Health Research’s main vehicle has been the Slim Initiative in Genomic Medicine for the Americas (SIGMA)—a powerful research program created by a historic partnership between the Carlos Slim Foundation and the ӳý.

-SIGMA employs state-of-the-art genomic technologies to reveal the molecular underpinnings of diseases that have a major impact on Latin American populations: diabetes, cancer, and kidney disease.
-With this information, SIGMA researchers can eventually discover more effective diagnosis, treatment, and prevention strategies to improve the lives of people in the region.
+SIGMA has employed state-of-the-art genomic technologies to reveal the molecular underpinnings of diseases that have a major impact on Latin American populations: diabetes, cancer, and kidney disease.
+This information will lead to more effective diagnosis, treatment, and prevention strategies to improve the lives of people in the region and beyond.

 Since its launch in 2010, SIGMA has enabled landmark discoveries in its three disease focus areas: